A Simple Construction of Lefschetz Fibrations on Compact Stein Surfaces: A simple method for constructing a PALF

 \section{A simple method for constructing a PALF}

-In this section, we present a simple method for constructing a PALF on a compact 4-manifold that admits a Stein structure.
-As we saw in Subsection~\ref{sec:preliminaries1}, by Theorem~\ref{thm:EliashbergGompf} (\cite{MR1044658}, \cite{MR1668563}), such a manifold admits a handle decomposition consisting of a single $0$-handle, some 1-handles, and some 2-handles attached along Legendrian knots $\widetilde{C}_{01}, \ldots, \widetilde{C}_{0m}$, which lie in the union of the $0$- and $1$-handles, with framing tb$(\widetilde{C}_{0k}) - 1$ ($1 \leq k \leq m$).
+In this section, we present a simple method for constructing a PALF on a compact 4-manifold admitting a Stein structure.
+As discussed in Subsection~\ref{sec:preliminaries1}, Theorem~\ref{thm:EliashbergGompf} \cite{MR1044658, MR1668563} states that such a manifold admits a handle decomposition consisting of a single 0-handle, 1-handles, and 2-handles.
+These 2-handles are attached along Legendrian knots $\widetilde{C_{01}}, \ldots, \widetilde{C_{0m}}$ in the boundary of the union of the 0- and 1-handles, with a framing of $tb(\widetilde{C_{0k}}) - 1$ for each $1 \leq k \leq m$.

-We first describe a method for constructing a PALF in the case where its handle decomposition consists of a $0$-handle and a single 2-handle.
-We then consider the general case where the handle decomposition includes a $0$-handle, some 1-handles, and some 2-handles.
+We first describe the construction of a PALF for the simplest case, where the handle decomposition consists only of a 0-handle and a single 2-handle.
+Subsequently, we generalize this method to the case where the handle decomposition includes a 0-handle, 1-handles, and 2-handles.